Pool-DEV/loups-garous/README.md

 An adaptation of the famous party game "Les Loups-garous de Thiercelieux" as a multiplayer networked game.

 ## ✨ **Features**

 - **Multiplayer gameplay** over a network.
-- **Roles** include Simple villager, werewolf, seer, witch, hunter, thief, little girl, cupid, sheriff and more to come.
+- **Roles** include simple villager, werewolf, seer, witch, hunter, thief, little girl, cupid, sheriff and more to come.
 - **Day and night cycles** with voting and special abilities.
 - **Modular role system**: easily add new roles to the game.